 Gympie-Gympie Distribution, Habitat, and Ecology

-It also ranks as unique in its genus.
-That’s because the plant produces both male and female flowers.
-But, in its case, the males typically remain the minority, being surrounded by the females.
+This dangerous yet fascinating species also ranks as unique within its genus.
+That’s because the plant evolved an uncommon characteristic.
+It produces both male and female flowers.
+In its case, the males typically remain the minority, being surrounded by the females.

-It also developed a powerful protection.
-Contact with any of the countless tiny hairs covering its entirety releases a powerful toxin.
-Although not fatal, it produces extreme pain.
+It also developed an extremely effective and powerful protection.
+That’s because contact with any of the countless tiny hairs covering its entirety releases a powerful toxin.
+Although not fatal, even minor contact frequently produces extreme pain in the unfortunate victim.